-Hats
+Hats/Hoods

-Hats are not to be worn in the hallways or any other public areas at any time.
+Hats will be allowed in the building, but sweatshirt hoods are not to be worn covering up a student's head or face in the hallways or any other public areas at any time.
 Wearing hats in the classroom or lab areas is at the discretion of each instructor and is based on business and industry guidelines and expectations for each program.